 Stock in Woolworths Group plc tumbled sharply after the British retailer confirmed that talks on a buyout have been terminated.

-In a statement issued before the markets opened this morning (April 14), Woolworths said private equity firm Apax Partners Worldwide would not to proceed with an offer.
+In a statement issued before the markets opened April 14, Woolworths said private equity firm Apax Partners Worldwide would not to proceed with an offer.

 "We are a large, profitable cash-generative business, and all our energies remain focused on running the business well and improving it for our shareholders," Woolworths chairman Gerald Corbett says in a statement.

 Last month, Woolworths announced that it would spin off its dedicated music and video chain MVC following a better-than-expected rise in full-year company profit.
 Looking forward, Woolworths has admitted concern about the business climate.
-"Current trading on the high street remains challenging," the chain reaffirmed today.
+"Current trading on the high street remains challenging," the chain reaffirmed.

 Woolworths has long been a leading player in British music retail.
 In 2003, the 800-plus-store chain accounted for 11.2% of album sales and 29.5% of singles sales in the United Kingdom, according to the British Phonographic Industry.